ICYMI: My Q&A during a Senate Armed Services Committee hearing about Iran with Secretary Kerry, Secretary Carter, and General Dempsey. WATCH:

 The authors said the benefits of the Mediterranean diet may be explained by several different factors, including moderate alcohol consumption, low consumption of meat, and high consumption of vegetables, fruits, nuts, legumes, fish, and olive oil.

-One limitation, acknowledged by the authors, is that the reduction in total fat intake in the control group was small.
+“Perhaps there is a synergy among the nutrient-rich foods included in the Mediterranean diet that fosters favorable changes in intermediate pathways of cardiometabolic risk, such as blood lipids, insulin sensitivity, resistance to oxidation, inflammation, and vasoreactivity.”One limitation, acknowledged by the authors, is that the reduction in total fat intake in the control group was small.
 In addition, although people in the Mediterranean diet groups ate more fish and legumes, they did not substantially alter other aspects of their diet.
 The authors speculated that the consumption of the recommended olive oil and nuts, which were distributed for free to patients in the Mediterranean diet groups, may have been “responsible for most of the observed benefits of the Mediterranean diets.”

 One PREDIMED investigator, Emilio Ros, told CardioBrief that he believes the results of the trial mean that current recommendations regarding dietary fat should be changed to reflect that a “high fat, high vegetable fat diet is optimal for cardiovascular health.”
 Another study investigator, Ramón Estruch, said that “a major problem with low-fat diets is their low potential for long-term sustainability.”
 He said that the results clearly demonstrate “the superiority of the Mediterranean diets.”